Mathwell/Mathwell.github.io/_posts/2019-03-20-dijkstra_s_algorithm.markdown

 }
 ```

 The code challenge was timed - two hours sharp - and the problems were not given in advance which means that I had to understand the problem, come up with solution ideas and implement them witin the given time.
-That was one of the three problems given at the code challend.
-Two other problems were to gebug a ticky code with JS closure and to implement a mathematical algorithm.
-And that was the pre-screening stage in the interview process.
+That was one of the three problems given at the code challenge with an expectation to finish them all within two hours given.
+Two other problems were to gebug a ticky code with JS closure and to implement a math algorithm with recursion involved.
+And that was only the pre-screening stage in the interview process.
 Tells a lot about current industry standarts.